 - performance audits executed in accordance with generally accepted government auditing standards promulgated by the U.S. Government Accountability Office (The Yellow Book);

-- the annual audit of the State’s financial statements, commonly known as the Comprehensive Annual Financial Report (CAFR);
+- the annual audit of the State’s financial statements, commonly known as the Annual Comprehensive Financial Report (ACFR);

 - the annual Federal Single Audit, which requires state, local government, and nonprofit entities expending over $750,000 of federal assistance in a year to be audited in accordance with government auditing standards and the OBM Uniform Guidance;